canonical/cloud-init/doc/rtd/reference/datasources/openstack.rst

 OpenStack Ironic Bare Metal
 ===========================
 During boot, cloud-init typically has to identify which platform it is running on.
-Since OpenStack Ironic bare metal doesn't provide a method for cloud-init to discover that it is running on Ironic, extra user configuration is required.
+Since OpenStack Ironic Bare Metal doesn't provide a method for cloud-init to discover that it is running on Ironic, extra user configuration is required.

 Cloud-init provides two methods to do this: